oskapt/docker-hugo/README.md

 This is a fork and modification from this repository: https://github.com/oskapt/docker-hugo

+**The current blackfriday (markdown engine) version that hugo uses have a nasty bug related to lists and code blocks, and this why I recomend using only `v0.55.4`.
+The current image that is in the hugo oficial docs does not have a tag for `v0.55.4`, and this why I had to fork and modify it.
+Waiting for v0.58.**

 `freethebit/hugo` is a [Docker](https://www.docker.io) base image for static sites generated with [Hugo](http://gohugo.io).

 This image is uses the `extended` release of Hugo, which contains support for Sass/SCSS.